ViscousTests/website/content/docs/health-and-longevity/food.md

 a state of overeating, and I may later end up not craving that thing, which means I'll eat less overall that day (which is generally good).

-# Hunger, and Physical States of Being
+## Hunger, and Physical States of Being

 One thing I've noticed is that my body can be in different "states" that affect my hunger levels.
 Some examples:

+**Induces Hunger**:

- - When sitting around for a while (not moving), I tend to want food.
+ - Sitting around for a while (not moving).
+ - Being bored, or not knowing what to do with myself.
- - When eating some food (e.g. a snack sized meal), I tend to want food.
+ - Eating some food (e.g. a snack sized meal).
+The effect is more powerful when I eat something, then am presented with something of a different flavor profile.
- - A couple hours after  overeating, my body enters a low energy state where it seems to just want to eat more food since other tasks seem harder to do.
- - When exercising (and afterward), I tend to not want food.
- - When being busy with many straightforward tasks, I tend to not want food.
+ - Overeating will sometimes make me hungry/snack-y for the rest of the day (or an extended period of time).
+I think this is partially because feeling overfull makes me less motivated to do stuff, and so I get bored.
- - When working on something hard that isn't going well, but doesn't have a time pressure, I tend to want food as a distraction.
+ - Working on something that isn't going well.
+Generally stress.
+Food is a good procrastination tool.

- - When interacting with other people, I tend to not want food.
+**Suppresses Hunger**:

+ - Exercising
+ - Being busy
+ - Social interaction
+ - Taking a shower

 One theory I have is that my body gets hungry when it notices that (1) there is food around and (2) I have time/space to digest after I eat (I wont need to